pgr301-exam-atumn-2018-100018/pgr301-exam-18-infra/docs/readme.md

 ##### Infra:
 Stuck on pipeline.yml for a while, got mixed up with use of infra/app in ci-file.
-Stills stuck on concourse pipeline, no idea why, but it seems the image didn't have access to run the terraform.sh file.
+Still stuck on concourse pipeline, no idea why, but it seems the image didn't have access to run the terraform.sh file.
 After close 50 attempts on various fixed I landed on something that looked like a solution, but now the Concourse Pipeline asks for statuscake api key, even though I removed it from the project earlier because the pipeline said it didn't find the key (in credentials.yml).
+Build succeds now, after removing all statuscake-refrences.

+TODO:
+documentation
+ - Attempted features
+ - Reflections
+Failed tests fails pipeline
+Pipeline should continously deploy every commit on amster branch on app repo Other features check examionator walkthough
+Final go though, check for names, todos, fixmes etc.

 ##### On the app:
 I didn't expect to made an API for this exam so It caught me off guard and delayed the plans I had.